Former 142nd SFS facility repurposed for DCMA utilization

-Col. Shea Kennebrae, Commander, Defense Contract Management Administration (DCMA), western region, along with DCMA quality assurance specialist, Amy Ramey, cuts a ceremonial ribbon tied to the entrance of a building which previously belonged to the 142nd Security Forces Squadron, March 14, 2023, Portland Air National Guard Base, Ore.
-The building has been redesignated as a DCMA western region facility.
+“What you guys do is amazing and very important,” said Kennebrae.
+“And the fact that you’re now going to have geographic responsibility over the entire state of Oregon [as well as Southern Washington] just boggles the imagination.”

+The building, which was once used as the 142nd Security Forces Squadron combat arms training facility, will now be utilized by the western region DCMA.

 The DCMA is responsible for enhancing warfighter lethality by optimizing the quality and timeliness of products delivered and providing relevant input throughout the acquisition process.
-(U.S. Air National Guard photo by Master Sgt.
-Steph Sawyer)
+The DCMA manages

 |Date Taken: